 That doesn’t make it any easier, especially if you’re naturally shy or introverted.
 Even if people aren’t staring or giving you the stink-eye, you still feel like you stick out like a sore thumb.

 But, when a baby has to eat, a baby has to eat.
-And if you’re not interested in formula feeding or pumping for the odd feed when out, what’s a mom to do?
+And if you’re not planning on formula feeding or pumping for the odd feed when out, what’s a mom to do?

 Head to the Parent’s Room

 If there’s a parent’s room, this is your saving grace.
 Most parent’s rooms at the large shopping centre near me are equipped with comfy chairs for breastfeeding and are relatively calm, quiet spaces.
 Some even have private alcoves with curtains so you can have some privacy.

 Not got the luxury of such a well-appointed parent’s room?
 There’s always…

 Read more like this: 35 Breastfeeding Tips and Tricks